Lionel Messi, Argentina Advance to Round of 16 with Shock Winner vs. Nigeria

 Messi to Higuain, for a chance Aguero would have scored.
 Higuain shot saved...

-When Argentina finally did find their winner, it was the unexpected Rojo from around the penalty spot.
-But he finished from 12 yards with the precision of a seasoned striker:
+When Argentina finally did find their winner, it was the unexpected Rojo from around the penalty spot, and he finished from 12 yards with the precision of a seasoned striker:

 Gabriel Mercado provided a wonderful ball into the box from the right, but the Manchester United man still had a huge amount of work to do.

-As the ball was whipped in, there would have been plenty lamenting the fact that it wasn't Higuain or Sergio Aguero in the box, but Rojo proved to have the perfect technique at the right moment.
+As the ball was whipped in, there would have been plenty of Argentinians lamenting the fact that it wasn't Higuain or Sergio Aguero in the box, but Rojo proved to have the perfect technique at the right moment.

 What Next?